 Mitch was now performing live with a nine-piece horn-driven show band complete with costume changes and slick lighting and stage production.
 Ryder was paying the band's salaries and transportation costs, and quickly fell deep in debt.
 Despite selling roughly six million records for Crewe's label, Ryder had only been paid a $15,000 advance and one royalty check for $1,000.

 Mitch was very unhappy with the way he felt Crewe had treated him financially.
 But after Crewe learned of Ryder's displeasure, he threatened that if Mitch tried to leave him, Crewe would see to it that Ryder "died musically".

 Mitch and Crewe did part ways later in 1968 after Ryder took him to court to recover the royalties he believed Crewe owed him.
 Although Mitch lost his case, their partnership was irreparably damaged.
 Crewe sold Ryder’s contract to the Paramount label as a result.

-Still bitter over his experiences with Crewe, Mitch recorded his next album in Memphis with Booker T. & The MG’s and the Memphis Horns during 1969.
-Titled “The Detroit Memphis Experiment”, the album was an interesting failure.
+Still bitter over his experiences with Crewe, and in the middle of rehearsing with the new band, Mitch left for Memphis and recorded his next album with Booker T. & The MG’s and the Memphis Horns.
+Titled “The Detroit Memphis Experiment”, the 1969 album was an interesting failure.
 “Sugar Bee” was released as a single from the sessions, but Mitch’s favorite cut was “Liberty”, his musical declaration of independence from Bob Crewe.